dnth/cvat-gradio/README.md

 # CVAT-Gradio

-This repository contains code to load CVAT annotated image into Gradio using the CVAT SDK.
+Programatically load CVAT annotated image into Gradio using the CVAT SDK.

 ## Installation
 Install the required packages using the following command: